Pollution Solution

 • Aerosols—spray paint

-• Mercury thermometers
+• Mercury thermometers and switches

-• All used electronics—cell phones, computers, gaming systems, monitors, tv’s ($10.00 charge for any TV 25” or larger)
+• All used electronics—cell phones, computers, gaming systems, monitors, TV’s ($10.00 charge for any TV 25” or larger)

-• Fluorescent bulbs and tubes
+• Fluorescent tubes and compact bulbs (CFL)

 • Automotive fluids—oil, antifreeze, coolant, windshield washer fluid, fuel additives

-• Garage chemicals—carburetor cleaner, metal polisher, mercury switches
+• Garage chemicals—carburetor cleaner, metal polishers

 • Pool chemicals